 To set a default product condition, navigate to WooCommerce > Settings > Products tab > Product condition sub tab.

-On this settings page there is only one field that should be set, which is the default product condition.
-Select the option that makes the most sense for your store.
+On this settings page there are two settings that can be set, the first is the default product condition.
+For this setting, select the option that makes the most sense for your store.
 The option you select should be the product condition that the majority of your store’s products will be in.

 Please note that you can change this setting at any time and any product that does not have an overriding product condition set will be updated to reflect this default product condition.